Skip to main content

 sudo yum -y install nginx-module-security

-The libmodsecurity library dependency will be installed for you.
+The libmodsecurity library dependency will be installed automatically.

 load_module modules/ngx_http_modsecurity_module.so;